MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 3. Right-click your WPF project in **Solution Explorer** and choose **Manage NuGet Packages**.

-4. In the **NuGet Package Manager** window, make sure that **Include prerelease** is selected.

-5. Select the **Browse** tab, search for the [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls) package (version v6.0.0 or later), and install the package.
+4. Select the **Browse** tab, search for the [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls) package and install the latest stable version.
 This package provides everything you need to use the wrapped UWP controls for WPF (including [InkCanvas](/windows/communitytoolkit/controls/wpf-winforms/inkcanvas) and [InkToolbar](/windows/communitytoolkit/controls/wpf-winforms/inktoolbar) and the [WindowsXamlHost](/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost) control.
     > [!NOTE]
-    > Windows Forms apps must use the [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls) package (version v6.0.0 or later).
+    > Windows Forms apps must use the [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls) package.

-6. Configure your solution to target a specific platform such as x86 or x64.
+5. Configure your solution to target a specific platform such as x86 or x64.
 Most XAML Islands scenarios are not supported in projects that target **Any CPU**.

     1. In **Solution Explorer**, right-click the solution node and select **Properties** -> **Configuration Properties** -> **Configuration Manager**.
     2. Under **Active solution platform**, select **New**.